jonjohnsonjr/til/post/tarfs.md

 This is in go-containerregistry, which means I'm at least partially responsible for it, so it's fair game to disparage.

 Rather than untarring the entire thing to disk to give us random access, we can instead just [re-open the tar file and read through it again](https://github.com/google/go-containerregistry/blob/1b4e4078a545f2b6f96766a064b45ee77cdbefdd/pkg/v1/tarball/image.go#L221-L255) until we find what we're looking for.
-[This ends up being pretty slow](https://en.wikichip.org/wiki/schlemiel_the_painter%27s_algorithm), but it also avoid all the complexity and safety concerns of untarring it to disk.
+[This ends up being pretty slow](https://en.wikichip.org/wiki/schlemiel_the_painter%27s_algorithm), but it also avoids all the complexity and safety concerns of untarring it to disk.

 ## A better way